Posted on April 3, 2023 and last updated on April 02, 2025

 • Sights: Woods

-This small city park is shaped like a green bean, or fava bean, really — it’s about 0.5 long and maybe 300 feet wide.
+This small city park is shaped like thin wedge — it’s about 0.5-mile long and maybe 300 feet wide.
 Despite its modest proportions, you can still do a pleasant loop along flat, easy trails in a patch of woods.
 The park is bordered by Yale Street and Harvard Street, which I presume gave it its name!

 Portland Trails says that the Harvard Trail, the long, straight path on the southern side of the park, is universally accessible.
 The park also forms a section of the Sebago to the Sea route.
 There is some nice exposed bedrock ledge where the path comes out on Harvard Street.